ibm-cloud-docs/cloud-activity-tracker/index.md

 	  </tr>
 	  <tr>
 	    <td>Choose an organization:</td>
-		<td>Select the organization where you plan to monitor activity.</td>
+		<td>Select the organization where you plan to provision the {{site.data.keyword.cloudaccesstrailshort}} service.</td>
 	  </tr>
 	  <tr>
 	    <td>Choose a space:</td>
-		<td>Select the space in the organization that you have selected where you plan to monitor activity.</td>
+		<td>Select the space in the organization that you have selected where you plan to provision the {{site.data.keyword.cloudaccesstrailshort}} service.</td>
 	  </tr>
 	</table>